ironhack-labs/lab-html-exercise/readme.md

 - to get it in the opposite direction of the letters, the way we need it on the page, use: _font-style: italic;_
 - to additionally fine-tune the position of each element, use _margin_ property.

-Again use a lot of flexbox to get the right position of elements - direction, justify-content, align-items.
+Again use a lox to get tot of flexbhe right position of elements - direction, justify-content, align-items.

 **Inspect elements to get the right size of the font for each of them**.
 However, this is not a crucial thing, so don't spend too much time on it - focus on positioning primary.